Tandysony/blog/_posts/2018-04-01-building-restful-api-with-django.md

 For detailed differences between REST and GraphQL, go to [this article](https://philsturgeon.uk/api/2017/01/24/graphql-vs-rest-overview/)

-Those two are not exclusive and can be used at the same time.
+Those two are **not** exclusive and can be used at the same time.
 But due to our limited resources, we need to pick one to start.
 To evaluate them, there are a few criteria to be met:

-- (1) The wildly used the better
+- (1) The more wildly used the better
-- (2) The easier to adapt and debug the better
+- (2) The easier to adapt and to debug the better
 - (3) No breaking changes to our current system
 - (4) Well documented tutorial with active community supports
 - (5) Trend

-For each of the criteria, a 3-level scoring system is employed to evaluate each of them: `0` for `Not satisfied`; `1` for `Somewhat satisfied`; and `3` for `Completely satisfied`.
+For each of the criteria, a 3-level scoring system is employed to evaluate: `0` for `Not satisfied`; `1` for `Somewhat satisfied`; and `3` for `Completely satisfied`.

 To compare them: